eProsima/context.Orion-LD/README.md

 Please note that for production and/or performance implementations, there is a thorough guide for that right [here](https://github.com/FIWARE/load-tests)

-If you want to use a more stable image, the latest release (as of January 2024) is [1.6.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.6.0)
+If you want to use a more stable image, the latest release (as of July 2024) is [1.6.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.6.0)

 ```console